How to create a question-based agenda

 A question-based agenda reinforces the facilitator’s role and helps the facilitator guide the meeting effectively.

 Getting to the meat of a meeting isn’t always easy.
 But following a question-based agenda can make the experience a little less painful and a lot more useful.
-If your meetings aren’t meeting expectations, try a different tack.
+If your meetings aren’t meeting expectations, try a different tactic.
 Work with your facilitator to draft good questions and see where the agenda takes you.
 You might be surprised at the results.

-Now it’s your turn!
+Ready to get started?
 Set up your own question-based meeting agenda using these tips in Lucidspark.

 About Lucidspark